 The sustainability hub believes the UK will be a leading low carbon economy.
 To help achieve this transition, we work closely with government leadership promoting smart investment, sustainable policy and action on climate change.

 We bring together policy makers, academics, NGOs and a range of local and global businesses to facilitate dialogue, present research, challenge concepts and campaign on sustainable solutions.

-The sustainability hub is a politically neutral organisation working with the major political parties to deliver an effective cross party programme based on high level engagement with political leadership.
-With in-depth industry knowledge in the energy and environment sector we ensure access to the latest political and industry happenings and position our members in the debate.
+The sustainability hub is a politically neutral organisation working to deliver an effective cross party programme based on high level engagement with policy makers.
+Our in-depth industry knowledge in energy and sustainability sectors provides hub members with the latest political and industry updates.